 The galaxy cluster around 3C 438 has been previously observed by the Chandra X-ray Observatory (Kraft et al. 2007).
-The short 30 ks observation demonstrated the extremely high ICM temperature, which made it one of the hottest clusters, rivaling the "Bullet" cluster (Markevitch et al. 2002).
-These data revealed surface brightness discontinuities extending more than

-550 kpc (2'67).
-To explain the origin of the complex morphology, Kraft et al. (2007) suggested that it may arise from the result of either a radio outburst or an ongoing major merger.
-However, previous X-ray observations were unable to differentiate between these scenarios.
+The short 30 ks observation demonstrated the extremely hot ICM temperature, which made it one of the hottest clusters, rivaling the "Bullet" cluster (Markevitch et al. 2002).
+These data revealed surface brightness discontinuities extending more than 550 kpc (2.67').
+To explain the origin of the complex morphology, Kraft et al. (2007) suggested that it may either arise from the result of a radio outburst or an on-going major merger.
+However, these scenarios could not be differentiated based on the previous X-ray observation.

 In this paper, we study follow-up Chandra observations of the galaxy cluster associated with 3C 438.
 Our main goal is to determine the cause of the large-scale surface brightness features.
-This paper is structured as follows: Section 2 discusses the data and reductions.
+This paper is structured as follows: 2 discusses the data and reductions.
 In Section 3, we describe the methods used in the analysis of the data and present the results, including the surface brightness profiles, temperature profile, and density profile.
 In Section 4, we discuss our conclusions concerning the morphology of the cluster.
 Finally, in Section 5, we summarize the key results and suggest future lines of investigation.
-Throughout this paper, we assume standard ΛCDM cosmology with $H_0 =$ 70 km s-1 Mpc-1, $\Omega = 0.3$, and $\Omega{\Lambda} = 0.7$.
-The redshift of 3C 438 is z = 0.29, which implies a linear scale of 261 kpc arcmin-1 and a luminosity distance of 1493.2 Mpc.
+Throughout this paper, we assume standard ACDM cosmology with $H_0 = 70$ km s-1 Mpc-1, $\Omega = 0.3$, and $\Omega{\Lambda} = 0.7$.
+The redshift of 3C 438 is z = 0.29, which implies a linear scale of 261 kpc $\operatorname{arcmin}^{-1}$ and a luminosity distance of 1493.2 Mpc.
 The galaxy cluster lies at low Galactic latitude and has a correspondingly large line-ofsight column density.
-Based on the IRAS 100 μ m dust map and using the relation between hyrdogen column density (N_H) and optical extinction (A_V), we computed $N{\rm H} = 2.6 \times 10^{21} {\rm cm}^{-2}$ (Güver & Özel 2009).
+Based on the IRAS 100 μ m dust map and using the relation between hydrogen column density $(N{\rm H})$ and optical extinction $(A{\rm V})$ we computed